fabiomattei/uddocs/_tutorials/setup.md

 ### First access to the system

+Point your browser to: http://localhost:18080

+You will find a log-in page.

-On your first install the systems defines two users:
+On your first install the system defines two users (already part of datamodel.sql):

-* admin: this is the user that can create new users and activate or deactivare modules of the system
+* **user: _admin_ password: _admin_** this is the user that can create new users and activate or deactivare modules of the system
-* manager: this is just a user created in order to have some kind of access to the syste
+* **user _manager_ password: _manager_** this is just a user created in order to have some kind of access to the system

-We recommend to change usernames and password at your first login.
+We recommend you to change usernames and password at your first login.

+Now you are ready to go.